-To date, \$340,566.67 of Program Year 2019 funds have been expended by the City of Marysville CDBG Program.
+To date, \$373,487.14 in CDBG funds have been expended by the City of Marysville CDBG Program for Program Year 2021 (PY2021).
 The activities and operations of these organizations have been vital to the City fulfilling its goals and objectives in assistance to Homeless Needs and Community Development Needs.

 The U.S. Department of Housing and Urban Development allocated a cumulative total of \$587,033 in Community Development Block Grant funds to be used to prevent, prepare for, and respond to COVID-19.
 This allocation was authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Public Law 116-136, which was signed by President Trump on March 27, 2020, to respond to the growing effects of this historic public health crisis (CDBG-CV).
-As of the date of this report, the City has expended \$118,590.
-This allocation was able to assist 15 microenterprises that were negatively impacted by the shut down related to COVID-19.
-Each of these businesses are located within Marysville City limits, have been in operation for at least a year prior to the pandemic, and have 5 or fewer employees.
-Many are minority or female owned businesses.
-Another \$50,000 has been awarded to various agencies to assist in the response to COVID-19, specifically rental/mortgage assistance.
-The largest and most recent award has not yet been allocated.
+While the majority of these funds have already been dispersed, CDBG-CV funds continued to be dispersed during the Program Year 2021.
+An additional \$158,414.68 in CDBG-CV funds was expended during the last program year.
+As of the date of this report, the City has expended just over \$548,000 of the total CDBG-CV allocation.
+This allocation was able to assist small businesses and Marysville residents alike that experienced difficulties due to the pandemic and resulting economic crisis.
+Subrecipients have noted that, given the amount of time since the onset of the pandemic, as well as the massive amount of funding made available, coupled with the restrictive nature and monitoring requirements of these particular funds, that it is unlikely they would apply for additional funding from this source.